A radius 1 irreducibility criterion for lattices in products of trees: Introduction

-In the present paper, we focus on the special class of lattices in $T_1 \times T_2$ formed by the groups $\Gamma \leq \Aut(T_1) \times \Aut(T_2)$ acting freely and transitively on $VT_1 \times VT_2$.
+An action of a group on a set is called \textbf{regular} if it is free and transitive.
+In the present paper, we focus on the special class of lattices in $T_1 \times T_2$ formed by the groups $\Gamma \leq \Aut(T_1) \times \Aut(T_2)$ acting regularly on $VT_1 \times VT_2$.
 In that case the tree $T_i$ is regular of degree $d_i$.
 Following \cite[Section~4]{Cap_survey}, such a group $\Gamma$ is called a \textbf{BMW-group of degree $(d_1, d_2)$}.
 When this is the case, the group $\Gamma$ has a generating set $S$ such that the Cayley graph of $(\Gamma, S)$ is the Cartesian product $T_1 \times T_2$.
-This paper was initiated by the following observation, which follows rather straightforwardly from the aforementioned work of Trofimov--Weiss.
+This paper was initiated by the following observation, which follows easily from the aforementioned work of Trofimov--Weiss.
 It shows that, in principle, when the local action on \emph{both} tree factors is $2$-transitive, then the lattice $\Gamma$ is ``almost always'' irreducible.
-A very similar phenomenon was exploited by C.~H.~Li in his proof of \cite[Theorem~1.1]{Li_procAMS}.